-While the forms and documents that follow this page are specific to the counseling program only, graduate students should also be familiar with the College of Education (COE) documents and forms posted at https://coe.tcu.edu/forms-documents/.
+While the forms and documents that follow this page are specific to the Counseling & Human Services program only, graduate students should also be familiar with the College of Education (COE) documents and forms posted at https://coe.tcu.edu/forms-documents/.
 The following is a list of links to the important documents and forms posted at this site such as the Transfer Credit Request, Intent to Graduate, and Change of Major forms, among others.

-Academic Hooding Form

 Change of Major Form

 FERPA Consent Form

-Graduate Study Room Reservations

-Graduate Student Travel Application
+Travel Grant Information

 Graduate Student Travel Policy and CoE Graduate Travel Application

 Information and Deadlines for Graduation

 Intent to Graduate form

-New Graduate Student Orientation

 Oral Examination Form

-Texas Educators' Code of Ethics Form

 Transfer Credit Request

-NOTE: The forms provided beyond this page are specific to counseling program only courses and are subject to change.
+NOTE: The forms provided beyond this page are specific to Counseling & Human Services program only courses and are subject to change.